randseay/free-trial-demo/README.md

 # Free Trial Demo

-A small responsive project using Tailwind and HeadlessUI
+A small responsive project using Create React App, Tailwind, and HeadlessUI

 ## Screenshots